edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 ## Manifest

-Manages setting, and updating of the manifest as well as retrieving a signature of an already set manifest.
+Set or update a manifest, or retrieve the signature of the manifest in place.

 **Flags**
 These flags apply to all sub commands of manifest